cloudflare/cloudflare-docs/content/workers/runtime-apis/fetch.md

 highlight: [8]
 ---
 addEventListener('fetch', event => {
-  // NOTE: can’t use fetch here, as we’re not in an async scope yet event.respondWith(eventHandler(event));
+  // NOTE: can't use fetch here, as we're not in an async scope yet event.respondWith(eventHandler(event));
 });